 Friends' Central School is an independent, coeducational Quaker day school founded in 1845 and serving approximately 800 students in Nursery through grade 12.
 Located in the Philadelphia suburbs, the School has two campuses.
 The Middle & Upper Schools are located just outside of West Philadelphia in Wynnewood, and the Lower School is on our Old Gulph Road campus in the heart of Wynnewood.

-Friends' Central faculty offer a curriculum that is both intellectual and thoughtful, cultivating the intellectual, spiritual, and ethical growth of our students.
+The exceptional faculty at Friends' Central offers a curriculum that is both challenging and thoughtful, cultivating the intellectual, spiritual, and ethical growth of our students.
 Our pedagogy is grounded in continuing revelation, reflection, integrity, and a willingness to accept responsibility.
 From Nursery to grade 12, our students participate in a process designed to foster creative, critical, and flexible thinking, along with compassion.
 As they transform from playful children to skilled, self-possessed teenagers, they are always intellectually curious and engaged thinkers.
 Friends' Central prepares graduates to succeed in college and in life.

 When Friends’ Central School was founded in 1845, it was a time of great division among Quakers.
 Our school was founded to include and serve all Quakers and was, by design, co-educational and open to non-Friends’ from the day it opened.
 This interest in inclusivity continues today as Friends’ Central strives for racial, religious and socio-economic diversity in its student body and among its faculty.